yellowmessenger/documentation/docs/platform_concepts/engagement/inbound/webBehaviourTriggers/webBehaviorTriggerType.md

 By default, every “condition” within a “condition set” will have an **AND** between them.
 Every “condition set” will have an **OR** between them.
 When all conditions in any of the condition sets are met, the campaign will get triggered.

 ![](https://cdn.yellowmessenger.com/xRDoOqdVPvPI1626110808224.gif)

+## Up next

+We will talk about [Web Behavior triggers to identify in e-commerce.](http://docs.yellow.ai/docs/platform_concepts/engagement/inbound/webBehaviourTriggers/webBehaviorsInEcomm)